-Unived’s CalDveg gives your bones the strength and endurance to last through your life featuring algae vegan calcium, plant-based vitamin D3, natural vitamin K2-7, and algae magnesium with trace minerals.
-CalDveg is 100% natural & safe and vegetarian & vegan friendly.
+Unived’s CalDveg gives your bones the strength and endurance to last through your life featuring algae vegan calcium, plant-based vitamin C & vitamin D3, natural vitamin K2-7, and algae magnesium with trace minerals.
+CalDveg is 100% natural & safe and vegetarian & vegan calcium supplement.

 Each serving of CalDveg contains 500mg of superior calcium that is organic and derived from the potent plant source, marine algae or Algas calcareas, which also contains magnesium and trace minerals.
-CalDveg includes the essential nutrients of plant-based vitamin D3 to help the body absorb calcium, and natural K2-7 which plays an important role in the utilization of calcium and other minerals.
+CalDveg includes the essential nutrients of plant-based vitamin C to aid with collagen formation & vitamin D3 to help the body absorb calcium, and natural K2-7 which plays an important role in the utilisation of calcium and other minerals.

 CalDveg is formulated for optimum bone health and healthy bone ageing throughout your adult life.

 Unived’s CalDveg is inspired by the instrumental role that bones play in enabling us to achieve all that we are capable of.
 Loss of bone and muscle health can impact your entire physiology predisposing the body to fatal health conditions such as osteoporosis, fractures and cardiovascular disorders.
-CalDveg combines vegan calcium with the essential micronutrients to fortify your bones.
+CalDveg combines vegan calcium with the essential micronutrients to fortify your bones making it a perfect vegan calcium supplement.

 Simply calcium or composite nutrition

 Unived takes a holistic approach towards bone health by bringing together all the ingredients required for durable and disease free bones while also contributing to other aspects of your health.
+As a result CalDveg is the most complete vegan calcium supplement.
 Increased calcium intake combined with vitamin D3, leads to increased absorption of calcium.
-And vitamin K2-7 aids in its safe and effective utilization.
+And vitamin K2-7 aids in its safe and effective utilisation.
 Magnesium and other trace minerals contribute to optimum bone development and prevent disease.,

-Why Algae Calcium is so much better than regular calcium
+Why Algae Calcium supplement is so much better than regular calcium

 Algae calcium is a plant and vegan calcium source that functions more holistically, and is a superior, more effective and reliable alternative to traditional calcium products.
 While regular supplements, a majority of which contain calcium carbonate and calcium citrate – mostly derived from marble and limestone, merely slow bone loss to an extent, algae calcium contributes by increasing bone density.